Stasiu51/Curriculum-Vitae/README.md

 # Curriculum-Vitae

-I endevour to keep this up-to-date.
+I endeavour to keep this up-to-date.